matrix-org/matrix-spec-proposals/specification/appendices/threepids.rst

 3PID Types
 ----------
-3PIDs represent identifiers on other namespaces that might be associated with a particular person.
+Third Party Identifiers (3PIDs) represent identifiers on other namespaces that might be associated with a particular person.
 They comprise a tuple of `medium` which is a string that identifies the namespace in which the identifier exists and an `address`: a string representing the identifier in that namespace.
 This must be a canonical form of the identifier, ie. if multiple strings could represent the same identifier, only one of these strings must be used in a 3PID address, in a well-defined manner.

 For example, for e-mail, the `medium` is 'email' and the `address` would be the email address, eg. the string 'bob@example.com'.
 Since domain resolution is